SirGoodenough/Home-Assistant-Config/README.md

 We don't take any responsibility nor liability for using this software nor for the installation or any tips, advice, videos, etc. given by any member of this site or any related site.

-## 🌐 All My Blueprints
+# 🌐 All My Blueprints

 [Link to ALL my Blueprints](https://github.com/SirGoodenough/HA_Blueprints/blob/master/README.md)

 Here is a list of each of my blueprints, a quick description and jump links to the Blueprints Exchange post...

-### 🌀 Scripts
+## 🌀 Scripts

 #### 🧯Broadlink on Script Blueprint

 https://community.home-assistant.io/t/script-blueprint-to-turn-my-tv-on-and-put-it-into-the-correct-mode-for-the-input-device-i-want/338755

+This is a SCRIPT Blueprint that uses my Broadlink RM3 to turn my TV on and get it into the correct mode, Pushes remote buttons in sequence.

 #### 🧯Tasmota EZ Button Blueprint

 This Script Blueprint generates 3 Buttons to help you manage your Tasmota installed base.
 Restart All, Update a few, and Update all.

 https://community.home-assistant.io/t/script-blueprint-that-generates-3-ez-buttons-to-manage-your-tasmota-cluster/376934